Degis-Insurance/SmartContract-StyleGuide/PythonStyleGude.md

     'exit.ini',
     ]
 ```

-### Comments

-Comments should be complete sentences.
-The first word should be capitalized, unless it is an identifier that begins with a lower case letter (never alter the case of identifiers!).
-Block comments generally consist of one or more paragraphs built out of complete sentences, with each sentence ending in a period.
-You should use two spaces after a sentence-ending period in multi- sentence comments, except after the final sentence.
-Ensure that your comments are clear and easily understandable to other speakers of the language you are writing in.

-Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
-Each line of a block comment starts with a # and a single space (unless it is indented text inside the comment).
-Paragraphs inside a block comment are separated by a line containing a single #.

-Use inline comments sparingly.

 ### Other Recommendations

  * Avoid trailing whitespace anywhere.
 Because it’s usually invisible, it can be confusing: e.g. a backslash followed by a space and a newline does not count as a line continuation marker.
 Some editors don’t preserve it and many projects (like CPython itself) have pre-commit hooks that reject it.